-After the last season closed early under the extraordinary circumstances we’re all well aware of, the Philharmonie is looking forward to opening its doors again in September for the new season!
-Despite all the restrictions still in place, there is a varied and exceptional programme full of renowned musicians waiting for you!
-Advance ticket sales begin today, September 1!
+The Philharmonie is looking forward to opening its doors again this September for the new season!
+Despite all the restrictions still in place, there is a varied and exceptional program full of renowned musicians waiting for you!
+Advance ticket sales are open now.

 *Please note the subscription system has been temporarily disabled and in keeping with the current regulations governing events, some procedures will differ from the familiar.
-In order to comply with distancing rules, some programmes had to be modified and adapted.
-In addition, all concerts will take place without a break.
-It is not possible to offer refreshments, and only approximately one third of the seats in the concert halls may be used.
-Wearing a facemask is obligatory throughout the entire building of the Philharmonie and for the entire duration of the concert.
+In order to comply with distancing rules, some programs may have to be modified and adapted.
+Refreshments will be offered before and after the concerts and must be consumed in the designated areas.
+Social distancing will be enforced, individuals must remain 2 meters away from people not living in your household.
+Wearing a face mask is obligatory throughout the entire building of the Philharmonie and for the entire duration of the concert.
 Individuals are required to show proof of CovidCheck (EU Digital COVID Certificate), negative PCR test (within the last 72 hours), negative antigen test (within the last 48 hours), or proof of recovery in the last 11 to 180 days.
 If you cannot provide proper documentation, you may choose to take a rapid test on site (subject to availability).

-The premises of the Information & Ticket Office at the Philharmonie remain closed to the public for the time being, tickets can be purchased online at https://www.philharmonie.lu/en/programm The entire team is present to answer questions by phone (+352) 26 32 26 32 (Monday to Friday, 10 am to 6 pm) or by email: email@example.com.
+The premises of the Information & Ticket Office at the Philharmonie remain closed to the public for the time being, tickets can be purchased online at https://www.philharmonie.lu/en/programm The entire team is present to answer questions by phone (+352) 26 32 26 32 (Monday to Friday, 10 am to 6 pm) or by email: firstname.lastname@example.org.